American Goldfinch

 Feeders and Food

-Feeders with thistle and other seeds will
+feeders climbing around in weeds, trees, and shrubs.
+Feeders with thistle, and other seeds will

 attract them.
 Make sure you also provide water.